usman4317782/RIC-FALL-2025/AI CS/7_quizzes/quiz_1.md

 ## 🧩 Quiz Instructions:
 - Answer all questions in **your own words** with clarity and depth.
 - Use **technical reasoning** and **real-world logic** rather than surface definitions.
-- Limit each answer to **3–4 sentences** while ensuring completeness.
+- Limit each answer to **7–8 sentences** while ensuring completeness.
-- You may consult **Chapter 13**, lecture notes, or credible ML resources.
-- Submit before the next scheduled class.

 ---